Gulf War: End of active hostilities

 There was some criticism of the Bush administration, as they chose to allow Saddam to remain in power instead of pushing on to capture Baghdad and overthrowing his government.
 In their co-written 1998 book, A World Transformed, Bush and Brent Scowcroft argued that such a course would have fractured the alliance, and would have had many unnecessary political and human costs associated with it.

-In 1992, the US Defense Secretary during the war, Dick Cheney, made the same point:
+In 1992, the US defense secretary during the war, Dick Cheney, made the same point:

 I would guess if we had gone in there, we would still have forces in Baghdad today.
 We'd be running the country.
 We would not have been able to get everybody out and bring everybody home.

 And the final point that I think needs to be made is this question of casualties.
-I don't think you could have done all of that without significant additional US casualties, and while everybody was tremendously impressed with the low cost of the (1991) conflict, for the 146 Americans who were killed in action and for their families, it wasn't a cheap war.
+I don't think you could have done all of that without significant additional US casualties, and while everybody was tremendously impressed with the low cost of the conflict, for the 146 Americans who were killed in action and for their families, it wasn't a cheap war.

 And the question in my mind is, how many additional American casualties is Saddam [Hussein] worth?
 And the answer is, not that damned many.
 So, I think we got it right, both when we decided to expel him from Kuwait, but also when the President made the decision that we'd achieved our objectives and we were not going to go get bogged down in the problems of trying to take over and govern Iraq.

-On 10 March 1991, 540,000 US troops began moving out of the Persian Gulf.

 On 15 March 1991, Sheikh Jaber al-Ahmad al-Sabah returned to Kuwait, staying at the private home of a wealthy Kuwaiti as his own palace had been destroyed.
-He was met with a symbolic arrival with several dozens cars filled with people honking their horns and waving Kuwaiti flags who tried to follow the Emir's convoy.
-According to The New York Times, he faced a population divided between those who stayed and those who fled, a government straining to reassert control and a rejuvenated opposition that is pressing for greater democracy and other postwar changes, including voting rights for women.
-Democracy advocates had been calling for restoration of Parliament that the Emir had suspended in 1986.
+He was met with a symbolic arrival with several dozen cars filled with people honking their horns and waving Kuwaiti flags who tried to follow the emir's convoy.
+According to The New York Times, he faced a population divided between those who stayed and those who fled, a government straining to reassert control and a rejuvenated opposition pressing for greater democracy and other postwar changes, including voting rights for women.
+Democracy advocates had been calling for restoration of Parliament that the emir had suspended in 1986.